-Investment in our shares involves a degree of risk.
-You should consider the following discussion of risks as well as other information in this prospectus and the incorporated documents before purchasing any shares.
-Each of these risk factors could adversely affect our business, operating results, prospects and financial condition, as well as adversely affect the value of an investment in our common stock.
+Investment in our common stock involves a degree of risk.
+You should consider the risks and uncertainties described below as well as other information contained in this prospectus and incorporated by reference before buying shares of our common stock.
+Each of these risk factors could adversely affect our future business, prospects, financial condition, and results of operations, as well as adversely affect the value of our common stock.

-This prospectus contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Statements in this prospectus that are not historical facts are hereby identified as "forward-looking statements" for the purpose of the safe harbor provided by Section 21E of the Securities Exchange Act of 1934 and Section 27A of the Securities Act of 1933.
+This prospectus, including the documents that we incorporate by reference, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Exchange Act of 1934, as amended (the "Exchange Act").
+Statements in this prospectus that are not historical facts are hereby identified as "forward-looking statements" for purposes of the safe harbor provided by Section 21E of the Exchange Act and Section 27A of the Securities Act.
 Words such as "estimate," "project," "plan," "intend," "expect," "believe" and similar expressions are intended to identify forward-looking statements.
-All forward-looking statements are necessarily only estimates of future results and there can be no assurance that actual results will not differ materially from expectations, and, therefore, investors are cautioned not to place undue reliance on such statements.
-Set forth below is a discussion of certain factors, which could cause our actual results to differ materially from the results projected or suggested in such forward-looking statements.
-Investors should understand that it is not possible to predict or identify all such factors and that this list should not be considered a complete statement of all potential risks and uncertainties.
-We undertake no obligation to update any forward-looking statements as a result of future events or developments.
+All forward-looking statements are necessarily only estimates of future results and there can be no assurance that actual results will not differ materially from expectations.
+You should not place undue reliance on any forward-looking statements.
+Any forward-looking statements are qualified in their entirety by reference to the risk factors discussed throughout this prospectus.
+Set forth below is a discussion of certain factors that could cause our actual results to differ materially from the results projected or suggested in such forward-looking statements.
+Any forward-looking statement speaks only as of the date on which it is made, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events.
+New factors emerge from time to time, and it is not possible for us to predict which factors will arise.